gabrielcostasilva/dp-state/README.md

 # dp-state
-Trying out the State design pattern in a very familiar use case
+Trying out the State design pattern in a very familiar use case - billing: subscription, on-demand, per-item